gocept/gocept.runner/src/gocept/runner/README.txt

 True

-When the worker passes without error a transaction is commited:
+When the worker passes without error a transaction is committed:

 >>> work_count = 0
 >>> def worker():